Are you looking for the best SMTP service providers?

 Once you sign up with an SMTP service provider, the next step is to integrate it with your WordPress site.
 This would replace the default WordPress mail function with your SMTP service, so your email actually gets delivered.

-WP Mail SMTP is the best WordPress SMTP plugin which allows you to easily send WordPress emails using any SMTP service provider.
+WP Mail SMTP is the best WordPress SMTP plugin that allows you to easily send WordPress emails using any SMTP service provider.

-You also get email logs and easier setup for popular SMTP providers like SMTP.com, Mailgun, SendGrid, Amazon SES, Gmail, Outlook, G Suite, and more.
+You also get email logs and easier setup for popular SMTP providers like SMTP.com, Mailgun, SendGrid, Amazon SES, Gmail, Outlook, and Google.
 The Elite plan gives you access to their White Glove Setup where an expert from their team will set up your SMTP service.

 After entering your license key, the next step is to configure your mailing service.